CoLRev-Environment/colrev/README.md

 # Contributing

 - Bug reports or feedback?
-Please use the [issue tracker](https://github.com/geritwagner/review-template/issues) and let us know.
+Please use the [issue tracker](https://github.com/geritwagner/review_template/issues) and let us know.

 - You are welcome to contribute code and features.
 To get your work included, fork the repository, implement your changes, and create a [pull request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests).

 # License

-TBD.
-MIT/Apache2.0?
+MIT License.